Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 # Replace with your actual JWT token
 token = 'your-jwt-goes-here'

-# Initialize the client with the token
 client = PromptCrafter::Client.new(access_token: token)

+# Data for the new prompt, defined in a hash for clarity
+prompt_data = {
+  title: "Positive Product Review Writer",
+  content: "Imagine you are a satisfied customer.
+Write a friendly, detailed review for a new electric bicycle, mentioning at least three features you enjoyed and describing how it improved your daily commute.",
+  model: "Grok-3 Beta",
+  tags: ["review", "product", "writing"]
+}

 begin
-  new_prompt = client.create_prompt(
+  new_prompt = client.create_prompt(**prompt_data)
-    title: 'Positive Product Review Writer',
-    content: 'Imagine you are a satisfied customer.
-Write a friendly, detailed review for a new electric bicycle, mentioning at least three features you enjoyed and describing how it improved your daily commute.',
-    model: 'Grok-3 Beta',
-    tags: ['review', 'product', 'writing']
-  )
-  # The new prompt's ID is needed to verify it was saved.
-  puts "Prompt created successfully with ID: #{new_prompt['_id']}" rescue PromptCrafter::Error => e puts "Failed to create prompt: #{e.message}" end
+  puts "Prompt created successfully:" puts "  ID: #{new_prompt['_id']}" puts "  Title: #{new_prompt['title']}"
+rescue PromptCrafter::Error => e
+  puts "Failed to create prompt: #{e.message}" end